plants: good for our health & our planet.

 The Planetary Health Diet outlined by the EAT-Lancet Commission shows a new plate model; half a plate of fruits & vegetables.
 The other half consists of primarily whole grains, plant proteins (nuts, seeds, beans, lentils, pulses), unsaturated plant oils, modest amounts of meat, fish, dairy & starchy carbohydrate and some added sugars.

 The best thing about the planetary health diet is that it doesn’t cut out food groups.
 While the focus is on eating a primarily plant based, animal-based foods in moderate amounts still play an important role.
-For red meat, it’s a burger a week or a large steak a month, chicken, fish & eggs are recommended twice a week & dairy 250g a day, which is about a glass of milk or similar portion of yogurt & cheese.
+For red meat, it’s a burger a week or a large steak a month, chicken, fish & eggs are recommended twice a week & dairy 250g a day.